Donald Trump, Bob Jones University, and Fundamentalist-styled Historical Revisionism

 The Quixotic Pursuit of Pluralism Leads Into a Tower of Babel

 by John Ellis The contemporary embrace of book banning reminds me of the adage that if you wait long enough your clothes will come back in style.
-Making that connection, though, requires the surrender of the deeply entrenched belief that pluralism is part of this country’s warp and woof.
-I surrendered that belief a while … Continue reading The Quixotic Pursuit of Pluralism Leads Into a Tower of Babel
+Making that connection, though, may require the surrender of the belief that pluralism is part of this country’s warp and woof.
+I surrendered that belief a while ago, … Continue reading The Quixotic Pursuit of Pluralism Leads Into a Tower of Babel

 Discipling the Christian Nationalists in Our Churches